Lazarev-Cloud/converters/docs/converters/text2pdf.md

 - Custom fonts must be supplied as `.ttf` files and are registered on the fly.
 - Empty lines in the source text are preserved.
-- Set `patterns` to a tuple of glob patterns when you need to restrict the converter to a specific subset of files.
+- Instantiate `TextToPdfLayout` when you need to customise fonts, margins or the page size for your workflow.